b-cubed-eu/documentation/src/content/docs/guides/data-quality.md

 ### Examples

-Below are examples from the SQL query to obtain the unstructured data used in the spatial analysis of bird data for the Western Cape of South Africa.
+Below are examples from the SQL query to obtain the unstructured occurrence cube used in the spatial analysis of bird data for the Western Cape of South Africa.
 The query followed the recommendations above.
-The full query can be found in Annex [2](?tab=t.0#heading=h.9uvyr9igpmbt).

 1. Data used covers 2015-2023 for an analysis performed in 2025\.